maelick/PassMAN/doc/source/devdoc.rst

 generator which is a Mersene Twister generator (https://en.wikipedia.org/wiki/Mersenne_twister) to pick each symbol.
-This means that the ordering of symbols in the dictionary is important and mustn't change.
-It must be noted that this means that the generation of the password cannot occur in a threaded environnement using the same generator withtout locks.
+This means that the ordering of symbols in the dictionary is important and must not change.
+This means that the generation of the password cannot occur in a threaded environnement using the same generator withtout locks.

 The seed is generated like this:

 - concatenate site name, username, nonce and passphrase;
 - compute hash (default is SHA-512);
 - compute Python seed with built-in seed function to get an integer.

 Architecture
 ------------